Fatal1ty/mashumaro/README.md

 Installation
 --------------------------------------------------------------------------------

-`mashumaro` supports Python versions 3.7 - 3.11.
-The latest version of `mashumaro` that can be installed on Python 3.6 is 3.1.

 Use pip to install:
 ```shell
 $ pip install mashumaro
 ```

+The current version of `mashumaro` supports Python versions 3.7 - 3.11.
+The latest version of `mashumaro` that can be installed on Python 3.6 is 3.1.

 Changelog
 --------------------------------------------------------------------------------